-Technical position that supports environmental monitoring programs throughout the District's geographic area by collecting manual and electronic water quality, ecological, and/or biological samples, following the Florida Department of Environmental Protection’s Standard Operating Procedures.
+This is a technical position that supports monitoring programs throughout the District's geographic area by collecting manual and electronic water quality, ecological, and/or biological samples, following the Florida Department of Environmental Protection’s Standard Operating Procedures.

-Typically has Associate's Degree in Natural or Physical Science or related field and at least four (4) years’ experience in scientific support in water quality and/or environmental sample collection; the use of a PC and software; and working/sampling from boats.
+Associate's Degree in Natural or Physical Science or related field and at least four (4) years’ experience in scientific support, preferably water quality data collection.

-Due to the District’s response role in emergency management, this position may at times, will be required to provide support before, during and after major storm events and emergency situations, such as hurricanes or other declared emergencies, depending on assigned emergency response role.
+Due to the District's response role and in the total scope of emergency management, this position may at times, be required to provide support before, during and after major storm events and emergency situations, such as hurricanes or other declared emergencies, depending on assigned emergency response role.

 Remember to say you found this opportunity at EnvironmentalCareer.com